Maria Grachvogel: Design career

 Grachvogel's first fashion business was a partnership with a friend and fellow designer.
 After the partnership ended, she briefly returned to working in the City, but resumed designing within six months.
 She founded her own company in January 1991, aged 21, with a collection of nine dresses.
 She exhibited at London Fashion Week for the first time in 1994, and staged her first catwalk show there in 1995.

 Grachvogel attracted international attention when Victoria Beckham appeared as a model in her February 2000 catwalk show at London Fashion Week.
 Beckham appeared first in green satin hot pants, followed by a flamenco-styled crimson gown, and reappeared at the end of the show in a long off-the-shoulder red dress.

-Later that year Grachvogel again attracted publicity when she designed a dress hand-sewn with 2,000 diamonds worth approximately £250,000 for her September show.
+Later that year Grachvogel again attracted publicity when she designed a dress hand-sewn with 2,000 diamonds worth approximately £250,000, (Now worth upwards of £5,000,000) for her September show.
 The dress was a long black silk evening gown slashed to the thigh, with the diamonds in rows on the bodice.
 The diamonds were set in 18-carat gold and totalled 190 carats in weight.
 The dress was modelled by Jodie Kidd, and formed the finale to the show.

 Grachvogel launched her store in 2001, based in Sloane Street, London.
 Her designs include "Magic Pants", trousers without pockets or side seams designed to give the wearer a smooth silhouette.
 In 2011 the store moved to Culford Gardens, London.